wp-cli/handbook/commands/core/multisite-install/index.md

 <small>[Commands](/commands/) &raquo; [core](/commands/core/) &raquo; multisite-install</small>

-`wp core multisite-install` - Install multisite from scratch.
+`wp core multisite-install` - Install WordPress multisite from scratch.

 <small>Quick links: <a href="https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+label%3Acommand%3Acore-multisite-install+sort%3Aupdated-desc">Github issues</a></small>

 <hr />

+Creates the WordPress tables in the database using the URL, title, and default admin user details provided.
+Then, creates the multisite tables in the database and adds multisite constants to the wp-config.php.

 ### OPTIONS